shakao-test/zookeeper-map/activity2.md

 ## Step 6 @showdialog

 An alarm?
-What's going on?
+What's going on-- Hold on, we're getting a report from the penguin department-- the penguins did *what*?

-## Step 7 @showdialog
+## Step 7

-Hold on, we're getting a report from the penguin department-- the penguins did *what*?
 Oh no!
 You better get over there!

 ```template
 tiles.setTilemap(tilemap`level1`)